arisene/alx-higher_level_programming/printf/README.md

 - 8.Sarcasm is lost in print
 - 9.Print some money and give it to us for the rain forests
 - 10.The negative is the equivalent of the composer's score, and the print the performance
-- 11.It's depressing when you're still around and your albums are out of print
+- 11.It's depressing when you're still around and your albums are out of prin
-- 12.Every time that I wanted to give up, if I saw an interesting textile, print what ever, suddenly I would see a collection
-- 13.Print is the sharpest and the strongest weapon of our party
-- 14.The flood of print has turned reading into a process of gulping rather than savoring
-- 15.*